 Google, Facebook, and many other tech giants can be put into this group of companies.
 And it is fascinating to see how these companies have actively tried to reinforce writing things down as a key ingredient of their culture.

 Communication: Writing is the best medium of communication.
 There are several aspects to this.
 Written communication is simply more effective and easy to share with other people.
 When you write something down, it is usually clearer.
-You think through it.
+You think it through.

 Second, in many instances, verbal communication is hard to get across.
 The key message can get lost in translation.
 Verbal communication also involves a lot of emotional and psychological cues.
 Written communication, contrary to that, does not suffer from these limitations.
 You can tell things that you wouldn't otherwise tell someone directly.
 You can ask questions if you don't understand something.
 It doesn't involve ego.
 It also makes it easier for people who are introverted or don’t feel comfortable talking to a group to share their ideas and participate without fear.